javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     */!*
     ```

-    If we used `let test`, then it wouldn't be visible to `alert`.
+    If we used `let test` on the 2nd line, then it wouldn't be visible to `alert`.
 But `var` variables ignore code blocks, so here we've got a global `test`.

     The same thing for loops: